hetzneronline/community-content/tutorials/hcloud-howto-terraform.md

 Plan: 2 to add, 0 to change, 0 to destroy.
 ```
-When you now `terraform apply` the changes, you can see a volume, with 50 GB storage, which is attached to your server in the [Hetzner Cloud Console](https://console.hetzner.cloud).
+When you now run `terraform apply` to apply the changes, you can see a volume, with 50 GB storage, which is attached to your server in the [Hetzner Cloud Console](https://console.hetzner.cloud).

 ## Conclusion